 No one can predict the future of real estate, but you can prepare.
 Find out what to prepare for and pick up the tools you’ll need at Virtual Inman Connect on Nov.
 1-2, 2023.
 And don’t miss Inman Connect New York on Jan.
 23-25, 2024, where AI, capital and more will be center stage.
 Bet big on the future and join us at Connect.

-This isn’t the first shift we’ve seen either.
+This isn’t the first shifting or even down market we’ve seen.
 There was 2008’s recession, of course, and jump further back — you have the 1991 crash.
 I was an agent at the time, operating in the Sacramento market when the market’s metaphorical roof came crashing down.
 Two Air Force bases and the Army depot closed in the local area.

 Overnight, tens of thousands of civilian jobs attached to the bases and service members left the community.
 There were suburbs where every house had a for sale sign.
 You would show a home knowing that there were 100 similar homes that would hit the market the next day.

 In 2023, we are not headed for apocalyptic scenes like these, but that doesn’t take away from the stress, uncertainty and potential panic.
 So how do agents stay above it all and keep their heads on their shoulders, even if they are pivoting?

 Life will still go on, and all the functions that life brings, births, deaths, marriage, divorce, relocation and more.
 Housing, or shelter, a basic human necessity, will remain as a stalwart regardless of what your social media feed might tell you.

 Bad news and more bad news can quickly become the mantra.
 Step away from that.
 Take time and focus on yourself, what you can do, and what will help your practice, not the “what ifs.”